NadifoIsmail/Porfolio/README.md

 #### The app is my Portfolio, 22/09/2024
 #### **By Nadifo Ismail**
 ## Description
-The application includes an introduction page showing what I do, my educational background, some of my projects and their links to my GitHub,my technical and non-technical skills, and my contact information.
+The application includes an introduction page showing what I do, my educational background, some of my projects and their links to my GitHub, my technical and non-technical skills, and my contact information.

 ## Setup/Installation Instruction
 * Download a zip in the code button to the desired folder